SOC 2 vs CMMC: Which Do You Need?

 Control Overlap

-SOC 2 and CMMC Level 2 have approximately 50-60% control overlap:
+SOC 2 and CMMC Level 2 have significant control overlap:

 • Access Control: Both require strong authentication and authorization